How Your Cycle Can Affect Your Skin

 How to change your skincare routine during ovulation

-Since your skin may end up feeling oilier towards the end of ovulation thanks to those progesterone levels, we recommend that you try to use skincare that’s oil-free so as not to add clog your pores.
-It’s important to make sure that you always take your makeup off properly during ovulation and make sure you wash your hands frequently so you don’t transfer any bacteria to your face.
+Skin during ovulation can sometimes be a pain to manage!
+Since your skin may end up feeling oilier towards the end of ovulation, we recommend using skincare that’s oil-free, so as not to clog your pores.
+Make sure that you always take your makeup off properly and wash your hands frequently, so you don’t transfer any bacteria to your face.

 How Does the Luteal Phase Affect Your Skin?